 3. SOAP uses HTTP as its transport protocol and the data are being saved in XML format that can be ready by human, whereas DCOM or CORBA have their own binary formats that are used to transport the data in complicated manner.

-SOAP indefiy the object other than URL endpoint.
+SOAP identifies the object other than URL endpoint.
 SOAP objects are stateless and it is hard to maintain that.
 Whereas, it is not hard to maintain in case of other remote access techniques.

 What is the procedure followed on the client side?